MetOffice/stylist/documentation/source/user-manual/preparation.rst

     stylist -configuration stylist.ini -style extra <path to source>

 Some rules take arguments.
-Lets get bossy about the names which can be used for type kinds.
+Let's get bossy about the names which can be used for type kinds.
 To the "extra" rules add
 ``, KindPattern(integer=r'i_.*', real=r'r_.*')``.
 This requires that all
 integer kinds start with "i\_" and all real kinds start with "r\_".